 - Different spellings or abbreviations of names (for example, Wm instead of William)

 - An asterisk (*) after a letter.
 This will search for all entries beginning with those letters (for example, W* or Wil*)

 - Leave out 'place of event' if you're unsure or having trouble finding your entry.
 It is a tricky search criterion as historical records often used an abbreviation.

 - Consider using our ‘Ask an expert’ service.
 Our genealogy experts can do the search for you.

 Click on an entry to see the summary for that record.
 You can access the full record, if you choose to, after payment.

 4. Buy the record

-You'll be presented with two options at the bottom of the record screen.
-You can buy either of them by clicking 'add to cart' and 'checkout' to proceed with payment.
+You'll be given two options at the bottom of the record screen.
+To buy, click 'add to cart' and 'checkout' to proceed with payment.